 If you are on a stopover, you probably won’t have time for a serious pub-crawl.
 However, if your layover is at least six hours long, you can make the most of it by taking a quick ride by commuter train into the city center.
 This guide will lead you to the most interesting and iconic places – whether rain or shine.

-If your layover is too short to squeeze in a day trip downtown – no problem, just come back for a city break like e. g. a weekend trip – you’ll find an extended Düsseldorf-guide here.
+In case your layover is too short to squeeze in a day trip downtown – no problem, just come back for a city break like e. g. a weekend trip.
+Therefore, I’ve put together this extended Düsseldorf-guide.

 Euro (EUR) / 1 EUR = 1.07 US$ (March 2020) / current rate

 Phone: + 49 – 211 – 17 20 2-844

 Open Monday to Friday 9 a. m. to 6 p. m., Saturday 9:30 a. m. to 5 p. m.

 Since the airport is located only about 9 kilometers respectively 6 miles from the city, the center can be easily and quickly reached by public transport.
 However, there are two train stations: Bahnhof Düsseldorf Flughafen and Bahnhof Düsseldorf Flughafen Terminal.
 While the latter is right in the Airport, the other one is connected by Sky Train.

 The ride from the airport to the city center takes a bit over ten minutes and costs only 2,90 €uro.